hieuimba/Lichess-Spark-DataPipeline/README.md

 ![image](https://github.com/user-attachments/assets/cd79a720-980b-480e-b22e-7f38fc7905ae)

 - Review the notebooks and make sure that the paths to your volumes are correctly defined.
-For example, "/Volumes/main/lichess/vol-bronze/" requires "vol-bronze" volume present inside the "lichess" schema under the "main" catalog.
+For example, "/Volumes/main/lichess/vol-bronze/" requires the "vol-bronze" volume present inside the "lichess" schema under the "main" catalog.

 ![image](https://github.com/user-attachments/assets/713e94ef-0803-4405-abf9-753c32d655f1)